 You can be an inspiration to others that you partner with.

 At Harvest, we believe that God has called and equipped all believers to minister to one another and serve in the capacity that they have been gifted.
 This is what maturing disciples do.
 As such, we aim to provide clear pathways for you to put your faith to work.
 All those wishing to serve at Harvest must first go through the process to become Ministry Partners.
-If you are a Ministry Partner and looking to serve, please speak with the ministry team leader of the ministry you are interested in to learn more about opportunities to serve.
-If you aren’t sure where to start, email one of our staff and let them know you need a hand knowing where to serve.
+If you are a Ministry Partner and looking to serve, please fill out the form below and select the ministries you are interested in to learn more about opportunities to serve.
 We’d be glad to get you plugged in!